-For newbie waxers and veteran hair-free bikini babes, here is bikini-waxing 101 to rid the fine and delicate hair growing below and above the bikini line.
+For newbie waxers and veteran hair-free bikini babes, here is a bikini-waxing 101 to help you rid the fine and delicate hair growing below and above the bikini line.

 But first: A Little Waxing History

-Bikini waxes are not a new form of hair removal for the pubic region.
+Bikini waxes are not a new form of hair removal.

 In fact, Ancient Greek and Egyptian women applied beeswax and other sugary compounds as a hair removal tactic.

 But once the bikini made its appearance in the mid-1960’s—along with the arrival of new and provocative styles of lingerie—women around the world began the practice of removing hair from and around the bikini line.